-The Honors in Biological Sciences Research Pathway provides undergraduate biology students an opportunity to apply knowledge obtained across prior biology courses and recognizes the research accomplishments of these talented individuals.
+The Honors in Biological Sciences- Research provides undergraduate biology students an opportunity to apply knowledge obtained across prior biology courses and recognizes the research accomplishments of these talented individuals.
 Students usually begin the program in their junior year and conduct independent, supervised research during their junior and senior years.
-Submission of a grant proposal is required no later than the second semester of the junior year.
-Presentation of a poster or seminar at a local, regional, national or international research conference/symposium describing the results of the research is required in the senior year.
+Submission of an internal grant application or production of an external grant application no later than the second semester of the junior year OR presentation of a poster or seminar at a local, regional, national or international research conference/symposium describing the results of the research is required in the senior year.
 Interested students should contact a Biological Sciences Department faculty member whose research interests are closest to those the student wishes to pursue.
-Students who successfully fulfill all requirements associated with the Honors in Biological Sciences Research Pathway and have an overall GPA of 3.2 or greater at the time of degree conferral will receive the designation of "Honors in Biological Sciences - Research" on their transcripts.
+Students who successfully fulfill all requirements associated with the Honors in Biological Sciences- Research and have an overall GPA of 3.2 or greater at the time of degree conferral will receive the designation of "Honors in Biological Sciences - Research" on their transcripts.

 FAU’s Department of Biological Sciences houses research labs working on a wide spectrum of organisms, from fruit flies and worms to turtles and sharks.
 Areas of interest include environmental science, neuroscience, biomedical science, marine science, organismal biology, cellular/molecular biology, developmental biology, conservation biology, ecology, physiology, animal behavior and morphology/evolution.
 Students can study how organisms communicate, pick their mates, move and migrate, how animals and plants interact and evolve, molecular mechanisms behind why organisms sleep and age, the genetics behind how animals think and behave, and many more topics.
 Much of the research is done through partnerships with agencies and organizations in South Florida, such as the Center for Environmental Studies, the Center for Molecular Biology and Biotechnology, Harbor Branch Oceanographic Institution, Everglades National Park, the Florida Fish and Wildlife Conservation Commission, the Scripps Research Institute of Florida, and the Max Planck Florida Institute for Neuroscience.
 These partnerships provide students with an extraordinary combination of facilities, state of the art equipment, and training and research opportunities in a number of research areas.